uArm-Developer/UArmForROS/README.md

     # For example: read current x,y,z (use cc in short for currentCoords)
     Input Commands (Input h to see all commands):  currentCoords # or cc
     # For example: move uarm x,y,z (use mt in short for moveTo)
-    Input Commands (Input h to see all commands):  moveTo 12 -12 12
+    Input Commands (Input h to see all commands):  mt 12 -12 12
     ```
     Input `e` to exit control-mode and get into Monitor mode